How to buy a decent shotgun for under £500

-If you're looking to buy a cheap shotgun that's within your budget make sure you read this guide first
+If you're on a budget and looking to buy a cheap shotgun make sure you read this first

-Although these shotguns may have double triggers, lack ejectors and feature only the most basic of finishes, they still shoot well.
+- Although the shotguns listed below may have double triggers, lack ejectors and feature only the most basic of finishes, they still shoot well.

-Furthermore a second-hand shotgun is a bit like a car.
+A second-hand shotgun is a bit like a car.
 A new car starts depreciating as soon as it’s driven out of the showroom and a new gun loses some of its value as soon as it’s taken out of the shop.
-This doesn’t happen so dramatically with a second-hand gun.
+This doesn’t happen so quickly with a second-hand gun.

 Good gun dealers will issue a warranty on any gun sold

 - The simpler a shotgun is, the more reliable it will be, so a boxlock with double triggers and no ejectors would be ideal for taking out on rough-shooting sessions, rainy days and even onto the foreshore.

 - English non-ejector side-by-sides were hugely popular during the 1970s, and with many people of that vintage now reaching the end of their sporting careers, there are plenty available to buy.

 - The Hudson non-ejector – a handmade Birmingham boxlock – sold new for £120, the same price for which they can be bought second-hand today.

 - Have the confidence to buy a shotgun that’s no longer fashionable and you’ll benefit from being able to find a decent gun with a very affordable price tag.

 - Good gun dealers will issue a warranty on any gun sold.
 They are also responsible for selling firearms that are in a good state of repair only.
 This should give you confidence with the safety of cheaper guns.